lrtipple/PyBer_Analysis/README.md

 - Rural cities account for less than 7% of the total rides, total fares, and total drivers for Pyber.
 Rural cities only accounted for $4,327.93 of the total fares.
 - The average fare per ride was $34.62.
 This is $10.00 more than the average Urban city ride.

+**Some recommendations for the CEO**
+- You should try to increase the amount of rides in all areas as you have enough drivers available to do so.
+- You should try increasing the amount of rides in suburban cities as the average fare is $30.97, where the average in Urban cities is $24.53.
+- I would not focus too many resources on rural rides as this makes up the lowest percentage of rides and highest fares.
+You can more easily increase revenue by increasing rides in the rural and suburban cities.

 ![Fig5](https://user-images.githubusercontent.com/99093289/159179916-b52e8314-30ba-4ab5-b36d-c1309999b5bf.png)
 ![Fig6](https://user-images.githubusercontent.com/99093289/159179920-fa391845-109b-499b-acc6-aa3d19adc101.png)
 ![Fig7](https://user-images.githubusercontent.com/99093289/159179929-0b5577aa-e4f8-4eee-9d49-d7b12c137be9.png)

-**Some recommendations**
-- You should try to increase the amount of rides in all areas as you have enough drivers available to do so.
-- You should try increasing the amount of rides in suburban cities as the average fare is $30.97, where the average in Urban cities is $24.53.